 Scientific Method Workshops

 This elementary school workshop is generally an eight-week program.
 For the first half of the program, students are taught the scientific method during after-school sessions.
 In these lessons, students are shown a brief presentation, then reinforce their knowledge through an experiment or lab pertaining to what they were taught that week.
-Our typical first half of the workshops looks like this:
+Our typical first half of the workshop looks like this:

 Week 1 – Scientific Question